Best & Worst Chevrolet Corvette Years

 2023

 What’s a “Neutral Year,” you ask?
 These are the Corvettes that didn’t make waves – good or bad.
-They’re the consistent performers, without major flaws or notable features.
+They’re the steady performers, without significant flaws or notable features.

 One thing to keep in mind: recalls and complaints can really pull a model year down in our rankings.
 More recalls usually mean reduced reliability.
 It’s just how the numbers crunch.